 A person’s liability to Icelandic income tax is determined by their residence status.
 A person can be resident or a non-resident for Icelandic tax purposes.

-For Icelandic tax purposes the term ‘resident’ generally refers to an individual who is domiciled in Iceland, or is staying in the country/territory for a period exceeding 183 days during any 12-month period.
-Short stays abroad for leisure or holidays will not be considered as an interruption of the 183 day period.
+For Icelandic tax purposes the term ‘resident’ generally refers to an individual who is domiciled in Iceland or is staying in the country/jurisdiction for a period exceeding 183 days during any 12-month period.
+Short stays abroad for leisure or holidays will not be considered as an interruption of the 183-day period.
 The general rule is that a person who is a resident of Iceland is assessable on their worldwide income.

 Employment income is generally treated as Icelandic-sourced when the individual performs the services while physically located in Iceland and performs the services for an Icelandic employer or a foreign employer´s permanent establishment (PE).